japila-books/apache-spark-internals/docs/shuffle/ExternalAppendOnlyMap.md

 In other cases, forceSpill simply returns `false`.

-forceSpill is part of the xref:shuffle:Spillable.adoc[Spillable] abstraction.
+forceSpill is part of the shuffle:Spillable.md[Spillable] abstraction.

 == [[freeCurrentMap]] Freeing Up SizeTrackingAppendOnlyMap and Releasing Memory